btbristow/tutorials/certbot-with-cloudflare.md

 On your NAS, create directories for Certbot.
 Then, add your Cloudflare API token to the Certbot configuration file.

-> **Note**: These steps use `sudo` to create `root`-owned folders with `700` permissions.
-You can use less restrictive permissions for easier access, but Certbot may show warnings if you change ownership.
+> **Note**: These steps use `sudo` to create folders and files owned by `root`.
+If you change folder ownership, Certbot may show warnings or fail to run.

 1. Create Certbot directories: